carlospijanowski/estudos-2025/teoria/entrevistaIngles.md

 frases que posso afirmar em entrevistas técnicas de desenvolvedor backend com ênfase em java em inglês
 ## Affirmative Phrases for Backend Developer Interviews (Java Focus)
->I am confident in my ability to design and implement scalable backend systems.
+    I am confident in my ability to design and implement scalable backend systems.
-<br>I have a proven track record of delivering high-quality software on time.
+    I have a proven track record of delivering high-quality software on time.
-<br>I am skilled at troubleshooting and resolving complex technical issues.
+    I am skilled at troubleshooting and resolving complex technical issues.
-<br>I am experienced in optimizing application performance and scalability.
+    I am experienced in optimizing application performance and scalability.
-<br>I have a deep understanding of Java and its ecosystem.
+    I have a deep understanding of Java and its ecosystem.
-<br>I am proficient in using Spring Boot and Spring Cloud for building microservices.
+    I am proficient in using Spring Boot and Spring Cloud for building microservices.
-<br>I am knowledgeable about software design patterns and best practices.
+    I am knowledgeable about software design patterns and best practices.
-<br>I am comfortable working in Agile environments and following Scrum methodologies.
+    I am comfortable working in Agile environments and following Scrum methodologies.
-<br>I am dedicated to writing clean, maintainable, and well-documented code.
+    I am dedicated to writing clean, maintainable, and well-documented code.
-<br>I am experienced in mentoring junior developers and fostering a collaborative team environment.
+    I am experienced in mentoring junior developers and fostering a collaborative team environment.
-<br>I am committed to continuous learning and professional development.
+    I am committed to continuous learning and professional development.
-<br>I am passionate about technology and enjoy solving challenging problems.
+    I am passionate about technology and enjoy solving challenging problems.
-<br>I am excited about the opportunity to contribute my skills and experience to your organization.
+    I am excited about the opportunity to contribute my skills and experience to your organization.
-<br>I am eager to take on new challenges and grow as a backend developer.
+    I am eager to take on new challenges and grow as a backend developer.
-<br>I am confident that my skills and experience align well with the requirements of this role.
+    I am confident that my skills and experience align well with the requirements of this role.

 ---
 ## Phrases to Use When You Face Difficulties in English During an Interview
-> "Sorry, could you please repeat that?"
+    "Sorry, could you please repeat that?"
-<br> "My English is a bit rusty — I haven’t practiced as much lately."
+    "My English is a bit rusty — I haven’t practiced as much lately."
-<br> "But I’m following you."
+    "But I’m following you."
-<br> "Could you please clarify that point?"
+    "Could you please clarify that point?"
-<br> "Let me make sure I understand correctly."
+    "Let me make sure I understand correctly."
-<br> "I’m not sure I caught that.
+    "I’m not sure I caught that.
 Could you explain it again?"
-<br> "I apologize for any mistakes in my English; I’m working on improving it."
+    "I apologize for any mistakes in my English; I’m working on improving it."
-<br> "Thank you for your patience as I express myself in English."
+    "Thank you for your patience as I express myself in English."
-<br> "Could you please speak a bit slower?
+    "Could you please speak a bit slower?
 I want to make sure I understand everything."
-<br> "I appreciate your understanding as I navigate this conversation in English."
+    "I appreciate your understanding as I navigate this conversation in English."

 ----------------------------------